Please enable JavaScript to ensure auto alt text generation works properly

 • Using an unprofessional email address: Use a simple email format with your name

-• Not acknowledging the async format: Mention the async interview specifically in your follow-up
+• Not acknowledging the async format: Mention the asynchronous screening specifically in your follow-up

 Answers to common questions about async video interviews